What's It Like Having Crohn's Disease?

 It takes many years of active disease to get to this point, in fact, around 75% of Crohnies will get surgery at some point (typically within the first 10 - 20 years of their diagnosis).

 As the inflammation causes your insides to bleed, then ulcerate, then abscess and possibly create fistulas...this causes swelling inside, causing restrictions/blockages.
-After the wear and tear continues, the strictures can cut off blood supply from the inflammation ruining the tissue.
+After the wear and tear continues, the strictures can cut off blood supply from the inflammation ruining the tissue - or block stool from passing.
+If your intestines tear due to this extensive damage, this will cause sepsis.

 Common Crohn's Disease Symptoms